BigAl4/MorningRoutine/README.txt

                   obvious.
 Caching was proposed, but given my experience can result in refreshing issues.
 I need to understand their proposed code better before accepting further proposed enhancements.

+      12/28/25 (Late submission; This was due last week, but I was away for daughter's graduation and move)
+       - Assignment 7 - Add New Feature/Secure Your code
+            1) Fixed bug
+            2) Added EndOfDayNotes feature.
+Allows ad-hoc notes to be added that will be shown the following (mainly needed to add stock symbols for options that didn't execute today, so I remember to follow-up on them the following day)
+            3)

 ToDo:
       Test cases were put in a Unittest framework for the factorial example.
 Add them to this project